-Calls mount for video release in fatal shooting by deputies
+7 deputies on leave after fatal shooting of Black man

 “I’m happy and thankful to the Lord that my wife and I wasn’t home,” he said.

-Still, Gordon, a former military police officer, said he he’s thankful for the work law enforcement does, and he hoped people would reserve judgment until the facts come out.
+Still, Gordon, a former military police officer, said he’s thankful for the work law enforcement does, and he hoped people would reserve judgment until the facts come out.

 “You never know what had happened or what went wrong,” he said.
 “But it doesn’t matter now.
 The young man is gone.”

-Note: This story has been updated to reflect that the sheriff’s department clarified that three recent resignations of deputies weren’t related to the fatal shooting.